 Climate Change and Health Equity Program (CCHEP)

 California is a national and international leader on climate change as a critical emerging issue.
 The Global Warming Solutions Act (AB32) has mobilized California’s state agencies to develop a coordinated response to reduce California’s greenhouse gas (GHG) emissions.
 The California Department of Public Health (CDPH) and other state agencies are conducting research and developing strategies to reduce carbon emissions (mitigation) and prepare for (or adapt to) the challenges brought by climate change.
 As state health officer, Dr. Karen Smith represents CDPH on the multi-agency Climate Action Team (CAT).
-Within CDPH Office of Health Equity, The Climate Change and Public Health Team works on policy, adaptation planning, land use and transportation planning, epidemiology, environmental health, health education and risk communication, emergency preparedness and other areas relating to climate change and health.
+Within CDPH Office of Health Equity, the Climate Change and Health Equity Program (CCHEP) works on policy, adaptation planning, land use and transportation planning, epidemiology, environmental health, health education and risk communication, emergency preparedness and other areas relating to climate change and health.
 Our partners include programs across CDPH, a variety of agencies in the state’s Climate Action Team, regional and local public health and human services agencies and stakeholders, health and medical care providers, planning and transportation entities, regional and local governments and health equity groups.

-The Climate and Health Team provides technical assistance and consultation on climate and health issues and resources and provides speakers for trainings and educational programs.
+The Climate Change and Health Equity Program provides technical assistance and consultation on climate and health issues and resources and provides speakers for trainings and educational programs.
 We also work with and share information with federal partners and other state public health entities.

 Climate Change and Health in California